HTML Mark-up#

 This function opens a URL in the default browser.
 If the portal is being shown in M-Files web, it will open a new tab or window, depending on the browser setup.

-• url: string A URL pointing to a website reachable from the client’s pc.
+A URL pointing to a website reachable from the client’s pc.

-Function openChildPortalTab#
+Function openChildPortalTab

 openChildPortalTab(type: number, id: number, callback: undefined | () => void): void

 This function tries to open a child portal tab for a given object type and object id combination.
-If the resolved object exists but is not portal-capable, the basic M-Files Edit-Object-Window will be shown instead.
-Once the portal or editing window has been opened, the callback-function will be called, if any was provided.

-• id: number The target object id.
+The target object type.id: number

-• callback: undefined | () => void An optional callback function.
+An optional callback function.

-Function openPortalFromLookup#
+Function openPortalFromLookup

 openPortalFromLookup(lookup: Lookup): void